-The design forms part of the regeneration of Redruth, and safeguard the historic Redruth Brewery building at the heart of the Cornish Mining World Heritage Site.
+Purcell's restoration and design forms part of the regeneration of Redruth and safeguards the historic Redruth Brewery at the heart of the Cornish Mining World Heritage Site.

-Drawing together three Cornish archive and library organisations, the centre will house the largest collection in existence of information for studying Cornwall’s people, places, history and culture, dating from 1150.
+Drawing together three Cornish archive and library organisations, Kresen Kernow houses the largest collection of information for studying Cornwall’s people, places, history and culture, dating from 1150.

-The derelict Redruth Brewery buildings suffered damage as a result of two fires, but they retained a strong visual appeal, providing an excellent setting for the new centre.
+The former derelict Redruth Brewery buildings suffered damage as a result of two fires.

-Our design also incorporates a two-storey environmentally-controlled archive store which is externally clad in precast concrete panels, designed to be a robust (yet discrete) addition to the existing building.
+The building now includes a two-storey environmentally controlled archive store which is externally clad in precast concrete panels, designed to be a robust yet discrete addition to the existing building.

-The new design incorporates a large rooflight, introducing daylight to the heart of the building whilst allowing views of the landmark chimney.
+The addition of a large roof-light introduces daylight to the heart of the building whilst allowing excellent views of the landmark chimney.

-The use of natural materials such as hardwood also promotes well-being within the centre.
-The remaining brewery building was conserved to provide new accommodation and public facilities.
+The use of large spacious windows and cladding the interiors with natural hardwood promotes visitor well-being.
+The remaining brewery building has also been transformed to provide new accommodation and public facilities.

 The 100-year-old brick chimney was retained due to it being the last of its kind in Redruth.
 The building's characterful roofscape was also retained and enhanced with contemporary copper insertions.